Tanya T. Wiser,LCSW

-I specialize in mindfulness based approaches that are both experiential and process-oriented.
-I utilize somatic therapy, blended with EMDR along with Mindfulness Based Cognitive Therapy and Compassion Focused Therapy.
+I specialize in mindfulness based approaches that are both experiential and process-oriented treatment modalities.
+I utilize Somatic Experiencing therapy, blended with EMDR when it's indicated, along with Mindfulness Based Therapy and Compassion Focused Therapy.
 I have been in private practice in San Carlos, California since 2010.

 A Wholistic Approach:

-I have sought out many trainings and studied approaches that aligned with my desire to work with the “whole” person which includes mind, body and spirit as well as family, culture and community.
+I have sought out many trainings and studied approaches that aligned with my commitment to work with the “whole” person which includes mind, body and spirit as well as family, culture and community.
 This initially led me to the Evergreen State College (TESC) where I completed a Bachelor of Arts Degree in 1987.
 TESC is an institution that approaches learning and life in a holistic and experiential manner..
 At TESC I was exposed to a variety of treatment modalities including person centered, gestalt as well as Freudian Psychoanalysis, Cognitive Behavioral Therapy and Expressive Arts as modalities that support healing.
 After graduating with a B.A. in Liberal Arts, I moved to the Bay Area where I began my career working with at risk youth as well as homeless mentally ill adults.
-In 1992, I graduated from San Francisco State University's Master of Social Work program where, once again, I was trained to look at each life in a holistic manner but this time the focus of my education was broader and emphasized the impact and influences of external factors such as institutionalized bias, cultural context and the importance of including the whole-person, whole-life in all aspects of the change and healing process.
+In 1992, I graduated from San Francisco State University's Master of Social Work program where, once again, I was trained to look at each life in a holistic manner but this time the focus of my education was broader and emphasized the impact and influences of external factors such as institutionalized bias, systemic discrimination, cultural and familial contexts and all the other ways it is important to include the whole-person, whole-lived-life and in all aspects of the change and healing process.

 A Personal Commitment to Healing and Spiritual Growth: